 B-Lender Alternatives

 When A-lenders decline applications, investors typically explore B-lender options with rates ranging from 5% to 7%.
-These alternative lenders generally allow ownership of more properties than traditional banks and accept higher debt ratios.
+These alternative lenders generally allow ownership of more properties than traditional banks and accept higher debt ratios and qualification limits.
 Additionally, they often use a greater percentage of rental income in their calculations.
 However, B-lenders charge origination fees of 2-3% and still impose eventual portfolio limits.

 Private Lending Challenges